Just for Fun: Terrific Tails And Tales For International Tiger Day

 - The white spots behind a tiger's ears are called “ocelli”.
 They may exist for communication purposes or to act as false eyes to fool prey and predators.
 Our favourite theory is that they help cubs keep track of their mothers in the jungle.

 - Tiger stripes are unique to each individual and, like most cat species, extend down to their skin.
 South China tigers have fewest stripes and Sumatran tigers have the most.
 Tigers are usually orange with black stripes (Siberian tigers have brown stripes) but can be white with black or brown stripes, golden with cinnamon stripes, or (very rarely) black.

 - It's been said that tiger urine smells like buttered popcorn!

 Our stick on name labels will help keep even the most rambunctious cubs’ kit safe in the densest of jungles (or school classrooms).
 While they might not have a tiger’s stripes, they are super strong and super tough.
-We use a unique adhesive, which means Stikins can be used to label fabric and non-fabric items.
-So, you can use one pack of labels for school uniform, shoes and bags, books and stationery, lunch boxes and water bottles, and all those other essential extras.
+We use a unique adhesive, which means Stikins ® name labels can be used to label fabric and non-fabric items.
+So, you can use one pack for school uniform, shoes and bags, books and stationery, lunch boxes and water bottles, and other essential extras.